Eshah7/analytics_cup_research/README.md

 - Events started and ended in the attacking third
 - Identified as an off-ball run
-- Runners did not receive the ball within 5 seconds (50 frames) after the run
+- Runners did not receive the ball within 50 frames after the run
 - Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', etc

 **Expected Possession Value Model (EPV)**

 To quantify the false run, I developed an EPV model using XGBoost that predicts the probability of a shot occurring within the next 10 seconds (100 frames) based on the current game state.
-EPV looks at the entire state of the game using tracking and event data.
 The model uses 4 features derived from tracking data at each frame:

-- Distance to Goal: The Euclidean distance from ball position to the center of the opposing goal, $$\sqrt{(goal_x - ball_x)^2 + (goal_y)^2}$$
+- Distance to Goal: Euclidean distance from ball position to the center of the opposing goal, $$\sqrt{(goal_x - ball_x)^2 + (goal_y)^2}$$
-- Angle to Goal: The angle between the ball and the goal centerline,  computed using atan2(0 − ball_y, goal_x − ball_x)
+- Angle to Goal:  angle between the ball and the goal centerline,  computed using atan2(0 − ball_y, goal_x − ball_x)
-- Packing Rate: The # of defenders positioned behind the ball
+- Packing Rate: # of defenders positioned behind the ball
-- Pressure Distance: The distance from the ball to the nearest defending player
+- Pressure Distance: distance from the ball to the nearest defending player

 I labelled positive events as any frame occurring within 100 frames before a shot event, creating a binary classification task.
 The XGBoost classifier provided a probability score representing the offensive threat level for any given frame.

 **Counterfactual Lift Calculation**

 The "Counterfactual" state was creating "ghost" game states that represent what would have occurred without a false run.
-For each identified false run, the opponent closest to the runner at frame_start was determined, assuming they are most likely tracking the runner.
+For each identified false run, the opponent closest to the runner at frame_start was determined, assuming they are likely tracking the runner.

-Next, I created a "hybrid scenario" where the false run never happened, but the rest of the play progressed normally by resetting both the runner and the closest defender's positions.
+Next, I created a scenario where the false run never happened, but the rest of the play progressed normally by resetting both the runner and the closest defender's positions.

-Thereafter, I calculate the false run impact by comparing the EVP between the actual and the counterfactual scenarios: `EPV lift = acutal_epv - ghost_epv`.
+Thereafter, I calculate the false run impact by comparing the EVP between the actual and the counterfactual scenarios: `EPV lift = actual_epv - ghost_epv`.

 A positive lift indicates the false run is increasing the team's probability of generating a shot.

 #### Results
 ![Top 10 False Runs](Figure_1_Top_10_False_Runs.png)

-#### Conclusion
+The top 10 false runs are ranked by their EPV lift.

 ![False Run Example](Figure_2_False_Run_Example.gif)

-The false runner drags the defender into space away from the play.
+The false runner drags the defender into space away from the player receiving the pass.
 The blue team is effectively able to pass and make a shot.

+#### Conclusion
-This metric can be turned into an open-source package to easily calculate the lift and impact of a false run using tracking data.
+This metric now measures the value of a false run, which can help a team succeed.
+It can be an open-source package to calculate the lift and impact of a false run.

 ---
 ## More Information